WKU Student Publications Policy Manual

 Due to a Herald error/source error WHO/WHAT (Patricia Minter’s title/ the score of the Kansas State game/ the hometown of Jason Stamm) was misquoted/misspelled/incorrectly identified WHERE (in a front page article about parking/ in a brief on the sports front / in the crime reports on page two) of WHICH issue.
 (Then state correction.
 As in, Minter is the faculty regent; Stamm is from Morehead, etc.) The Herald regrets the error.

-Form must be completed and returned to adviser.
+Form must be completed and will be automatically emailed to [email protected] and the adviser.

 Photo and Video Policies